apache/geode-examples/functions/README.md

 ## Steps

-1. From the `geode-examples/functions` directory, update the versions numbers, build the example, and run unit tests.
+1. From the `geode-examples/functions` directory, build the example, and run unit tests.

         $ ../gradlew build